Lion’s Mane Mushroom: 3 Supplement Brands Worth Trying

 For example, studies show that lion’s mane mycelium contains natural compounds called erinacines, which stimulate nerve growth factor synthesis and possess neuroprotective properties.

 You may have heard many claims and rave reviews about the benefits of this mushroom for mental clarity, memory, cognition, etc., but please keep in mind that this is a food supplement not a quick fix drug.

 It is not likely that you will notice any significant positive changes, if any, after taking lion’s mane mushroom for a few weeks or months.
 Yes, it can potentially improve brain health and function, just like many other brain-healthy foods — for example, oily fish, blueberries, olive oil and avocados have all been shown to improve mental health and function, so what difference do you feel after having any of these?
 In the short run, not much!
 That’s pretty much the same effect you’ll get from lion’s mane mushroom and most other dietary supplements.

 If you are looking for a quick mental or memory boost, then don’t waste your money because you won’t get that!
 You’re better off sticking with coffee or a caffeine + theanine supplement.
 But if you are looking for a supplement with potential long-term mental enhancement and neuroprotective benefits, then lion’s mane mushroom is worth adding to your dietary arsenal.

 Best Brands of Lion’s Mane Mushroom Supplements

 You can find this mushroom in most nutrition stores (locally and online) in raw powder form or as a standardized extract.
-Most people opt for capsule formulas, but if you’d like to mix it with coffee, tea or another drink then go with the powder.
+Most people opt for capsule formulas, but if you’d like to mix it with coffee, tea or another drink (it doesn’t really taste good!) then go with the powder.

-The following are five of the best, high quality lion’s mane mushroom supplements I’d recommend:
+The following are two of the best, high quality lion’s mane mushroom supplements I’d recommend: